What is the new Keyword Used for in JavaScript?

 console.log(myCar.make); // Output: "Toyota"

-creates an object with make
+Here, new Car() creates an object with make and model properties.

-What Happens Without new
+What Happens Without new?

-refers to the global object (or undefined
+If you forget new, this refers to the global object (or undefined in strict mode), leading to bugs:

 const badCar = Car('Honda', 'Civic'); // ❌ No `new`